PoCInnovation/Workshops/p2p/2.Starton-Smart-Contract/README.md

 `_transfer`, `_mint` and `_burn`.
 Your objective is to reimplement them in the `ERC20.sol` file to have a better understanding of the Solidity syntax.

+You should import the given files on remix using [remixd](https://www.npmjs.com/package/@remix-project/remixd).

+> Take a look at the official [documentation](https://docs.soliditylang.org/en/v0.8.17/) to get more infos about the language.

 > You'll also realize how much effort you're saving by using a Starton template 😉

 ## To go further